Budget-minded drivers across America are always searching for very cheap car insurance with no deposit.

 - Check the Major Publications – Compare and contrast insurance companies by reading more about them online.
 Places like JD Power and Associates provide in-depth claim satisfaction ratings for each company.
 If you want to check out an insurance company’s financial strength, it’s best to read reviews from AM Best or Moody’s.

 - Read Customer Reviews – As stated above, low cost, no deposit auto insurance plans rarely have the best customer service.
 To avoid an abysmal experience, however, you should still try to find a company that doesn’t score too poorly when it comes to customer service.
 Check to see if the company has a dedicated customer service phone number with normal business hours.
 Also, read customer reviews on places like Consumer Reports and Nerd Wallet to make sure no red-flags or nothing too alarming jumps out at you telling you to “stay away!”

 - Ask Friends and Family – If somebody you know has a good experience with a specific auto insurer, feel free to get quotes from them.
 Often, insurance rates are local, so if a certain insurance provider can provide your friends or family members with low rates, they might be able to get you a good rate as well.

 Will My First Insurance Payment Be Higher than the Rest?

-So you’ve accepted the fact that “no deposit” car insurance plans do not exist.
+So you’ve accepted the fact that “no deposit” car insurance plans do not exist in the way you initially assumed.
 You’re ready to pay your insurance plan’s monthly fee upfront before your car insurance is active.